Blog Post Thumbnail

 For any new tool to be successful, your team has to actually want to use it.
 That’s why it’s crucial to think about the employee experience.
 What does a great day at the office look like for your team?
 The right software should make coming into the office easier, not more complicated.
 Focus on finding a tool that is intuitive and adds real value, like helping employees see which of their colleagues will be in the office.
 When you prioritize your team’s experience, you’ll see much higher adoption rates and a more positive transition to a new system.
 Clear communication and training are key to getting everyone on board.

-Your Current Tech Setup
+Assess Your Current Tech Stack

 Think about the tools your team already uses every single day.
 Are they constantly on Slack or Microsoft Teams?
 Is their calendar always open?
 The best desk booking software fits right into your existing workflow.
 A tool that requires a separate app or a new login is just another barrier for your team.
 Look for a solution with seamless integrations that meets your team where they already are.
 This not only makes the tool easier to use but also simplifies training and onboarding, since it feels like a natural extension of the software they already know and rely on to do their work.